COVID-19 pandemic in Canada: Variants of concern

 On December 26, 2020, Ontario announced that two cases of the B.1.1.7 variant had been found in Durham.
 On January 8, 2021, the Public Health Agency of Canada announced that the first case of the South African variant had been found in Alberta.
 On February 8, CTV reported that the first case of the P.1 variant out of Brazil had been detected in Toronto.
 On April 21, the B.C.
 Ministry of Health announced that they had seen cases of B.1.617 as early as April 4.
 On May 14, Canada added B.1.617 (including what is now known as Delta) to its variants of concern.
 On May 31, 2021, WHO announced that the variant B.1.1.7 was being renamed Alpha, P.1 Gamma, B.1.617.2 Delta and B.1.351 Beta.

-Early evidence out of Alberta suggests that the Pfizer and Moderna vaccines will continue to be effective against death or hospitalization from the Alpha and Gamma variants.
+Early evidence out of Alberta suggested that the Pfizer and Moderna vaccines would continue to be effective against death or hospitalization from the Alpha and Gamma variants.
 A study in Ontario found that the Pfizer vaccine was 95% effective to prevent hospitalization or death from the Alpha, Beta and Gamma variants 7 days after the second dose.
 Moderna was 94% effective against Alpha 7 days after the 2nd dose.
 Moderna appeared to be highly effective against Delta.

 A preprint study from epidemiologists David Fisman and Ashleigh Tuite, at the University of Toronto, found that the Delta variant had a 120% greater risk of hospitalization, 287% greater risk of ICU admission and 137% greater risk of death compared to non-variant of concern strains of SARS-COV-2.

+Over the five years (2020-2024), five main variants have been recorded, with hundreds of different lineages, sublineages, recombinants, and mutations.